VukMNE/DataScience-Secret-Santa/upload_your_photos.md

 # How to upload photos to this repository?

+You have two options for uploading photos:

+If you are willing to share, you can take the picture of the greeting card that you received, and you can upload it to Google Drive [here](https://drive.google.com/drive/folders/1im8frKGNGXJ_ngh-kfc6Lw01XRxRe6wV?usp=sharing).

+If you prefer to do it via GitHub, here are the instructions:

 Click the “Fork” button at the top right.

 You’ll now have your own copy of that repository in your github account.